sadjv/STAT-37710-Machine-Learning/README.md

-Assignments for a theoretical machine learning course.
+Coding assignments for a theoretical machine learning course.